 Do this for your protagonist and antagonist.
 Then, start on the secondary characters.
 It won’t be long before you feel a renewed desire to tell their story.

 There are many mistakes to avoid when writing a novel, and all deserve your attention.
 These here though, are some of the most common.
-From conflict to characters, to strong dialogue, there are many elements of a good story.
+From conflict to characters to strong dialogue, there are many elements of a good story.
 It’s okay to make mistakes – that’s what editing is for!

 Study these common mistakes though, and do your best to avoid as many as possible as you learn how to write a novel.
 This will get you to the finish line faster.